Updated April 13, 2021

 - Blood testing to detect problems of the liver, kidney, pancreas and thyroid

-- Faecal testing to detect the infectious causes
+- Faecal testing to detect the infectious causes, especially in young or rescue cats

 - Ultrasound to detect many tumours